 I took a bus from the nearest Mongkol bus station and I hop on a bus going to the ferry.
 Travel time is about an hour and the fare is about 30 pesos.

 I bought a ticket at the ferry ticketing counter for HK$211 / 1,400 PHP.
 From HK ferry to Macau is about an hour journey.
 Inside the high-speed ferry has wifi and comfortable seats.

 I suggest booking a ticket via klook because you can get it for only 1,000 PHP.
 Book here

 You may book your flight via Philippine Airlines, Cebu Pacific or Air Asia.

 Ticket price ranges from 3,000 to 8,000 PHP roundtrip.
 If you get lucky to book your flight on a seat sale period then 3,000 pesos for a round-trip is possible to get.

-I’m planning to go back in Macau next year and I will visit all casino hotels and other parks and museums around the country.
+I’m planning to go back to Macau next year and I will visit all the casino hotels and other parks and museums around the country.

 Who’s with me?
 Let’s go!